ndsev/mapget/docs/mapget-model.md

 From a simfil perspective, each of the model classes shown above is either a direct `simfil::ModelNode` derivative or a thin wrapper built on simfil’s node types. `TileFeatureLayer` and `TileSourceDataLayer` act as model pools: they own the storage for all nodes in a tile and provide the environment required to evaluate simfil expressions directly against tile content.

+## Binary tile streaming

+To minimise overhead for large responses, mapget uses a compact binary format for tile streaming.
+The format is a sequence of messages with a simple header:

+- A fixed‑size version field that encodes the tile stream protocol version.
+- A message type byte.
+- A 32‑bit length field.
+- The message payload, whose structure depends on the message type.

+The main message types are:

+- String pool updates that carry field name dictionaries.
+- Feature tiles representing `TileFeatureLayer` instances.
+- Source data tiles representing `TileSourceDataLayer` instances.
+- An explicit end‑of‑stream marker.

+On the receiving side, a tile stream reader validates the protocol version, updates or reuses string pools per datasource node and reconstructs tile layer objects as messages arrive.
+Clients that do not need the compact binary form can instead use `application/jsonl` and let the server handle the conversion to JSON at the cost of much higher bandwidth and CPU usage.

+Measurements in the [size comparison table](size-comparison/table.md) show that the binary tile format is roughly 25–50 % smaller than equivalent JSON/bson/msgpack encodings, which is why the model is optimised around the simfil binary representation:

+--8<-- "size-comparison/table.md"

 ## JSON representation

 When a tile is streamed as JSON Lines, each `TileFeatureLayer` becomes a single JSON feature collection object that records the map and layer it came from: